NA-MIC/ProjectWeek/PW39_2023_Montreal/Projects/MONAIBundleIntegrationTutorial/README.md

 ## Progress and Next Steps

+We held three workshpos during the conference with good success.
+In each of the workshops we were able to

+- reliably connect to the AWS server instance
+- start MONAILabel
+- use the monaibundle app
+- load one of the two demonstrated models
+- start 3D Slicer on the server
+- perform inference with the preconfigured model
+- demonstrate label adjustments
+- submit labels
+- work from remote on the AWS server instance
+- answer first-timer questions

 Here is a list of the bundles from the [MONAI Model Zoo page](https://monai.io/model-zoo.html) as of 5/23:

 **Clara train COVID19 3D classification**: A pre-trained model for 3D COVID-19 classification using CT images【1†source】